 Description of CVC 23136

-A Vehicle Code 23136 accusation is appropriate to anybody below the age of twenty-one who drives with a blood alcohol concentration (BAC) of at least 0.01% is recognized as California’s “zero tolerance” law for underage DUI and can lead to your driver’s license being suspended for one year by the California DMV.
+A California Vehicle Code section 23136 says it is a crime for anyone below the age of twenty-one to drive with a blood alcohol concentration (BAC) of at 0.01% or above.
+This law is recognized as California’s “zero tolerance” law for underage DUI.
+If you are accused of CVC 23136, you can have your driver’s license suspended for one year by the California DMV.

-California’s zero tolerance law for minor DUI is relevant to alcohol from any source—not only alcoholic drinks.
+California’s zero-tolerance law for minor DUI is relevant to alcohol from any source—not only alcoholic drinks.
 Even medicines consisting of alcohol can make you liable under a VC 23136 violation.
-Under Vehicle Code 23136, BAC can determined by a preliminary alcohol screening (PAS) device.
+Under Vehicle Code 23136, BAC can be determined by a preliminary alcohol screening (PAS) device.
 A PAS test is a roadside test given using a portable breathalyzer.
-It take a sample of breath and tried to measure quantity of alcohol in your blood.
-The PAS devices can be very inaccurate, if you are accused of driving with an alcohol in your blood please contact attorney right away to avoid a suspension or to help you defend the charge.
+It takes a sample of breath and tried to measure the quantity of alcohol in your blood.
+The PAS devices can be very inaccurate, if you are accused of driving with alcohol in your blood please contact an attorney right away to avoid a suspension or to help you defend the charge.

 Violation of Vehicle Code 23136 is not a crime, but a civil offense.
 The solitary penalty for breaching California’s “zero tolerance” minor DUI law is suspension or cancellation of your driver’s license by the DMV.
 This is recognized as an administrative “per se” (APS) suspension.
 If you do not have a license yet when you violate the law, an APS violation like zero tolerance minor DUI, if proven, will delay your ability to get a driver’s license by for one year.

-When you are cited for breaching VC 23136, the officer will confiscate your license, if you have one, and forward it to the DMV.
-You will then be given a temporary license.
-The temporary license is valid for thirty days.
+When you are cited for violation of CVC 23136, the officer will confiscate your license, if you have one, and mail it to the DMV.
+Instead of your driver’s license, you will be issued a temporary license by the DMV.
+The temporary license issued by the police officer is valid only for thirty days.
 When the thirty-day period ends, your license suspension or cancellation will go into effect if, within ten days of your citation, you do not ask for a DMV hearing to dispute the suspension.
-In addition, you can ask for a DMV hearing if the officer served you with paperwork to initiate your license suspension for a refusal to take a PAS or chemical test.
+You can also ask for a DMV hearing if the officer served you with license suspension for a refusal to take a PAS or other chemical test.
 This is why it is extremely important to contact an attorney right away.
-This will help you defend your license and possibly avoid a long suspension.
+This will help you defend your license and possibly avoid a year-long suspension.

 Refusal of Breath Test